Oregon Paralegal Career and Salary Guide

 How to Become a Paralegal in Oregon

-Since paralegal certification in Oregon is not a requirement to begin a career in the state, there are a number of career paths that legal professionals can follow.
-Most Oregon paralegals have a combination of education and experience, which may come from in-school internships or on-the-job training.
-Others work their way up the career ladder by starting out as legal document preparers or legal secretaries.
-Paralegal certification can also aid candidates seeking Oregon paralegal jobs.
+Since paralegal certification in Oregon is not required to begin a career in the state, there are several career paths that legal professionals can follow.
+Most Oregon paralegals have a combination of education and experience.

 1. Earn a degree or certificate in paralegal studies.

-Earning a certificate or associate degree degree from one of the paralegal schools in Oregon can help potential paralegals build their legal skills and become competitive for applicants for paralegal positions.
-Currently, there is one approved American Bar Association (ABA) program in the state.
-1
+Earning a paralegal certificate or associate degree in paralegal studies from one of the paralegal schools in Oregon can help potential paralegals build their legal skills and become competitive for applicants for paralegal positions.
+Currently, Oregon has one approved American Bar Association (ABA) program.1

 2. Gain experience.

-Experience is another important step in becoming a paralegal, and internships, job shadowing, and on-the-job training are often offered as part of paralegal education programs.
-Not all programs will require experience for degree credit, but taking advantage of real-world experience opportunities is recommended to make paralegal candidates more competitive in the job field.
-Not only does this type of work experience offer invaluable skill training, but it can also create networking opportunities.
+Some paralegals work their way up the career ladder by starting as legal document preparers or legal secretaries.
+Gaining practical experience through internships, job shadowing, or on-the-job training is an important step in becoming a paralegal.
+Not all programs require experience for degree credit, but taking advantage of real-world opportunities is recommended to make paralegal candidates more competitive.
+Not only does this type of work experience offer invaluable skill development, but it can also create networking opportunities.

 3. Seek certification, if desired.

 Although Oregon does not require licensure or certification for paralegals, pursuing voluntary certification can help paralegals in their job search.
-Certification is available at both the state and national levels for Oregon paralegals.
+Certification is available for Oregon paralegals at both the state and national levels.

 Paralegal Certification in Oregon